 SECTION 1.
 COMPOSITION.
 The Board shall consist of and be elected by guidelines as stated forth and posted on the website at https://rirr401.wordpress.com/membership-has-its-privileges/contacts/

 SECTION 1.
 CLASSES OF MEMBERSHIP.
 There shall be two classes of membership: individual and family.
 Any member of the immediate household holding a family membership shall be entitled to all privileges of membership; each is entitled to a copy of the Newsletter and will receive a separate vote (member must be over the age of 15).
 Dues for Hall of Fame members is waived.

 SECTION 2.
 DUES.
-The annual dues for each class of membership shall be determined by the Club membership, and voted on annually.
+The annual dues for each class of membership shall be determined by the Board.
 For a member to remain in good standing, renewal payment is due and must be received by the Accountant by the renewal date.

 SECTION 3.
 LIMITATION OF AUTHORITY.
 Except as otherwise specified in these Bylaws, no member shall act in the name of the Club or take any action that would bind the Club.